decker-edu/decker/test/decks/bibliography-deck.md

 -   Important for mesopic vision\
     (i.e., to see even dim light)

+[^1]: There are sources with significantly different numbers, e.g., 90 mio. for
+    rods and 4,8 mio for cones.

 # Citation {.someclass}

 -   Not quite recently published [@tramberend2003].